 Farewell dear flowers, sweetly your time ye spent, fit, while ye liv’d, for smell or ornament, and, after death, for cures.
 I follow straight without complaints or grief, since if my scent be good, I care not if it be as short as yours.

-Notes and my interpretation:
+Notes and my evolving interpretation:

-“I took without more thinking” (line 8) – it did not take much thought to sense the lesson
+“I took without more thinking” (line 8) – It did not take much thought to sense the lesson.

 “after death, for cures” (line 15) – Some dried flowers are used as herbal medications; perhaps he imagines that his works (or even this poem) can bring healing after he is gone.
 Indeed, the poet died within the few years between when he wrote this poem and when it was published [ibid.], but his poems have made life more sweet for the generations that came after him.